 This technology is representative of ODYSSEUS interest in solutions increasing the autonomy, the level of decision making and the efficiency of small satellites.

-Based on a core technology developed at the National Cheng Kung University, this module includes an efficient, competitive and low consumption single Pulse Plasma Thruster (PPT), which delivers sufficient thrust to extend the duration of a small satellite mission in orbit, or by de-orbiting this satellite when its mission is over, therefore following good practices and guidelines as introduced and promoted by the space industry and international organisations.
+Based on a core technology developed at the National Cheng Kung University, the ARGO module includes an efficient, competitive and low consumption single Pulse Plasma Thruster (PPT) which delivers precise attitude control capabilities to the user.

 Kicked-off in 2018, a TRL 5 version of ARGO was delivered by ODYSSEUS in November 2019 as a result of a R&D programme funded by the Ministry of Economic Affairs of Taiwan.
 This project helped to foster Space technology development in Taiwan via a Public-Private partnership.